renowncoder/nand2tetris-part1/README.md

-# nand2tetris first part
+# nand2tetris: first part
-Solutions to the [first half of nand2tetris course](https://www.coursera.org/learn/build-a-computer) assignments
+Solutions to the assignments in the [first half of nand2tetris course](https://www.coursera.org/learn/build-a-computer)